Berehum/TeacupsPro/README.md

 Please read  [CONTRIBUTING.md](https://github.com/Berehum/teacups/blob/master/CONTRIBUTING.md) for more information.

+## 🙌 Credits
+### Cloud command framework
+Credits to @Incendo for the Cloud command framework that is used in this project.

+### ProtocolLib (wrappers)
+Credits to @dmulloy2 and @aandk for ProtocolLib, the library that simplifies working with packets a lot.
+Also a big thanks to them for the wrappers of the packets.

 ## 📜 License

 The **source code** for Teacups is licensed under the GNU General Public License v3.0, to view the license